FrankHB/pl-docs/en-US/calling-for-language-features.md

 ## Namespace separation

-The namespace separation of values is the design to distinguish a term denotes callable entities (*functions*, or *combiners* in vau-calculi parlance) from others.
+The namespace separation of values is the design to distinguish a term denoting callable entities (*functions*, or *combiners* in vau-calculi parlance) from others.

-This perhaps first well-known by Lisp communities with [the article about *function cells* and *value cells*](http://www.nhplace.com/kent/Papers/Technical-Issues.html).
-It is interested because functions used as a significant kind of first-class entities are concerned particularly by Lisp dialects and they involve very different looks in resulted idiomatic code.
-The separation is called "Lisp-2" for the purpose, and the remained dialects are instances of "Lisp-1".
+This is perhaps first well-known by Lisp communities (see [the article about *function cells* and *value cells*](http://www.nhplace.com/kent/Papers/Technical-Issues.html)).
+It is interested because functions used as a significant kind of first-class entities are concerned particularly by some Lisp dialects and different designs involve very different looks in the resulted idiomatic code.
+The resulted dialects with the separation is called "Lisp-2", in contrast to the remained "Lisp-1" ones.

 Note the term "namespace" is not a language-supported entity here, but a mechanism in *name resolution*.
 The etymology is still plausible, though.
-See discussion about terminology below.
+See the discussion about terminology below.

-Separation of namespaces is better avoided for the general-purposed language design at least for 3 different reasons:
+Separation of namespaces is better avoided for the general-purposed language design.
+There are at least 3 different reasons of this policy:

-* It simplifies the language rules in the specification about name resolution.
+* It simplifies language rules in the specification about name resolution.
 * It simplifies interactions with first-class functions used in the code.
-* It avoids needlessly confusion between duplicate names in same scope.
+* It avoids needlessly confusion between duplicate names in the same scope.

 ### Terminology